LaoLiulaoliu/pgwrapper/README.md

 * It is a mongo-like query formula system upper layer.

-* It is a rough version to access postgresql in python2.
+* It is a new version to access postgresql in python3.

 ### Install